 With fully visual email and workflow builders inside the app, you’ll be feasting your eyes and putting your campaigns together will be a breeze.
-The point-and-click visual email builder makes it easy to set your brand’s exact colors, place images and GIFs, add logos, edit text, and more.
-Even use dynamic Liquid code in any copy block to speak to each individual customer instead of grouping them all together.
+The point-and-click visual email builder makes it easy to set your brand’s exact colors, place images and GIFs, add logos, edit text, add personalized content, and more.
+Even use dynamic Liquid code in any copy block to speak to each individual customer about what's most relevant to them.

 (If point-and-click isn’t your thing, you can still create highly engaging plain text or HTML emails with your own templates or code.)

 The workflow builder follows suit when it comes to eye appeal and ease of use.
 With a clean vertical layout and digestible color-coded actions and goals, you’ll never second guess where your customers are headed in each of your workflows.